Originally published October 2019.

 CCRN Review by Laura Gasparis

-The CCRN Review by Laura Gasparis is the most expensive at $350.
-It includes a physical book, 12 continuing education credits, 12 hours of video, 500 practice questions, and you only have access to the online lectures for 90-days.
+The CCRN Review by Laura Gasparis is the most expensive at $349.
+It includes a physical book, 12 continuing education credits, 12 hours of video, 500 practice questions, and you have access to the online lectures for 90-days.

-I tried to find out if you can get this book elsewhere and more details on it, but have come up empty.
+I tried to find out if you can get her book elsewhere and more details on it, but has come up empty.
 She has a few listed on Amazon, but the most recent versions are from 2015.
 Reviews of the 2018 edition note that multiple people received much older editions (like 1998!).
 Be wary of trying to get this book elsewhere.

 Nicole Kupchik’s CCRN Certification Review

-Now, my favorite resource of all is Nicole Kupchik’s CCRN Certification Review Online Course.
-It will cost you $200 and with it you’ll get 16.75 continuing education credits, 6-month access to all online content, downloadable PDF study guide, over 16 hours of video, with a printable CE certificate, and can preview a full detailed preview of the curriculum before purchasing.
+Finally, let’s go over Nicole Kupchik’s CCRN Certification Review Online Course.
+It will cost you $200 and with it, you’ll get 17.75 continuing education credits, 12-month access to all online content, a downloadable PDF study guide, over 16 hours of video, with a printable CE certificate, and can preview a full detailed preview of the curriculum before purchasing.